BRC Website Home

 During 2005 Beattie's sister locomotive, No. 30587, part of the National Railway Museum's collection, was restored to operation at the Flour Mill in the Forest of Dean, and is now based at the Bodmin & Wenford Railway.
 The overhaul of this locomotive was sponsored by Bodmin's Alan Moore, who very generously also decided to sponsor the completion of Beattie's restoration at the Flour Mill.
 As part of the restoration agreement, Quainton's Beattie will spend sometime operating with No. 30587 on the Bodmin & Wenford Railway, close to their former Cornish base.

-In May 2012 BRC's Beattie appeared as her long lost sister No. 30586.
+In May 2012 BRC's Beattie appeared at Quainton as her long lost sister No. 30586.
 No 30586 had a somewhat different appearance to her surviving sisters, with larger square wheel splashers.
+In March 2013 Beattie travelled to the Battlefield Line (Market Bosworth Railway) near Leicester for a weeks hire for a Gala weekend.
+She joined the Battlefield lines home fleet and the NRM's LSWR T9 Greyhound from Bodmin.

 In 1974, the centenary of Beattie's building, the Quainton Railway Society published a short publication called "The Centenary of the Beattie Well Tank at Quainton".
-This publication, long out of print, is now available on this website.
+This publication, long out of print, is now available below.

 |Builder :-||Beyer Peacock||Date Built :-||1874||Origin :-||LSWR|